-Responsibilities regarding exclusions are delegated to the pupil discipline committee.
+Responsibilities regarding suspensions and permanent exclusions are delegated to the pupil discipline committee.

 This committee has a duty to consider parents' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.